 - Product Species: The gas that is created after the char burns.

-Figure 6: Setting up a Combusting Particle in Fluent.
+Figure 6: Setting up a Combusting Particle.
 This window shows where you define the material (anthracite coal), the species for devolatilization, and the species for the final char combustion

 A multicomponent particle is a special type of droplet.
 It is a single liquid drop that is made from a mixture of different liquids.
 For example, diesel fuel is not one single liquid; it is a mix of many different hydrocarbon liquids.